leyaoyang2/Magnite_Challenge/README.md

 ### Installation and execution

+Scala solution:
 1. Clone this repository to your local machine
 2. Navigate to the project directory
 3. Update the `application.conf` file in the `src/main/resources` directory with the necessary configuration parameters, such as file paths.
 4. Build and run the project using SBT: sbt clean compile, sbt run
 5. Run the tests using SBT: sbt test

+Python Solution:
+1. Clone this repository to your local machine
+2. Navigate to the project directory
+3. Run MagniteChallenge_python.ipynb with required libraries installed

 ## Results